gokulm/BoltOn/docs/index.md

     services.BoltOn(options =>
     {
-        options.BoltOnEntityFramework();
+        options.AddEntityFrameworkModule();
-        options.BoltOnMediatorEntityFramework();
+        options.AddMediatorEntityFrameworkModule();
-        options.BoltOnAssemblies(typeof(TestHandler).Assembly);
+        options.AddAssemblies(typeof(TestHandler).Assembly);
     });

 BoltOn uses .NET core's dependency injection internally.
 In case if you want to use any other DI framework, you can configure it after the BoltOn() call.

 What does BoltOn() do?
 ----------------------
 It initializes the executing assembly, all the assemblies of the other NuGet packages and the assemblies passed to BoltOnAssemblies() to a collection, sorts them based on the assembly dependencies, and finally scans for all the classes that implement **IBootstrapperRegistrationTask** and executes them.
-A built-in registration task called **BoltOnRegistrationTask** registers all the types as trasient that follow the convention like the interface ITestService and its implementation TestService.
-In order to exclude the types from getting registered by convention, the types should be decorated with **[ExcludeFromRegistration]**.
-For all the other custom registrations like scoped or singleton registrations, you could implement **IBootstrapperRegistrationTask**.
+A built-in registration task called **BoltOnRegistrationTask** registers all the types that follow the convention like the interface ITestService and its implementation TestService as trasient.
+To exclude the types from getting registered by convention, decorate the classes with **[ExcludeFromRegistration]** attribute.
+For all the other registration scopes like scoped or singleton, or to register types that are not like the interface ITestService and its implementation TestService, you could implement **IBootstrapperRegistrationTask** and add them in it.